macroflight/psxhacks/README.md

 You can find sample config files for this in the config_examples directory.

-### frankenusb.py

-A flexible replacement for the PSX USB subsystem.
 Works with any hardware that pygame supports (the only thing we found so far that does not work is one type of rudder pedals).
 Development is currently done on VKB Gladiator joystick, VKB STECS throttle, MFG pedals and Thrustmaster Boeing yoke.
-Also tested with Bravo throttle, Thrustmaster Airbuse joystick, etc.
+Also tested with Bravo throttle, Thrustmaster Airbus joystick, etc.

 ### frankenfreeze.py